REMEDY : BNSSG referral pathways & Joint Formulary

 Overview

 High blood pressure or hypertension rarely has noticeable symptoms.
 But if untreated, it increases the risk of serious problems such as heart attacks and strokes.
 More than one in four adults in the UK have high blood pressure, although many won't realise it.
-Please refer to the Clinical Knowledge Summary - Hypertension (non- diabetic) guidelines - (September 2020) on the diagnosis and management of hypertension.
+Please refer to the guidelines in the Cardiovascular System section of the BNSSG Formulary below:

 Diagnosis should be confirmed by ambulatory blood pressure monitoring* (see below) or home blood pressure monitoring or by the community pharmacy hypertension case finding service.